 If bleeding occurs after years of regular menstrual periods, your doctor may conduct a thorough evaluation to determine the cause.

 For those who have been suffering from menorrhagia for a long time, treatment may consist of taking anti-inflammatories (Advil, Naproxen), oral contraceptives ("the pill") or using a Mirena IUD.
 If you recently developed menorrhagia, it is important to determine the cause.
 If you have spotting and the oral contraceptive you are taking is responsible, treatment should be evaluated by your doctor.
 Medications can be prescribed to stop the bleeding.
+It goes without saying that if a patient is anemic, the situation should be corrected with iron supplements.

 If you have any questions, do not hesitate to speak to your pharmacist.